nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-6-1 v1-6-0 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0

-KRKNWK-7962: Logging interferes with shell output :option:`CONFIG_LOG_MINIMAL` is configured by default for most OpenThread samples.
+KRKNWK-7962: Logging interferes with shell output :kconfig:`CONFIG_LOG_MINIMAL` is configured by default for most OpenThread samples.
   It accesses the UART independently from the shell backend, which sometimes leads to malformed output.

   **Workaround:** Disable logging or enable a more advanced logging option.